pothula-bharat/Red/README.md

 ## USAGE

 1. Include meta tag for viewport.
-2. In the body section **main** is the parent container for all the elements.
+2. In the body section **main** is the parent tag for all the elements.
 3. Create a div with class row for containing column.
 4. Now create any block element and add desired classes (eg: div class="xs-12 s-6 m-4 l-4 xl-4 xxl-4" ).
 5. **Advanced usage** - You can nest a column class in another column.